EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 By default, the message flow is as follows: EDHOC message_1 is sent in the payload of a POST request from the client to the server's resource for EDHOC.
 EDHOC message_2 or the EDHOC error message is sent from the server to the client in the payload of a 2.04 (Changed) response.
 EDHOC message_3 or the EDHOC error message is sent from the client to the server's resource in the payload of a POST request.
 If needed, an EDHOC error message is sent from the server to the client in the payload of a 2.04 (Changed) response.

 An example of a successful EDHOC exchange using CoAP is shown in {{fig-coap1}}.
+In this case the CoAP Token enables Party U to correlate message_1 and message_2 so the correlation parameter c = 0.

 ~~~~~~~~~~~~~~~~~~~~~~~
 Client    Server